amrendrakind/100DaysOfCode/Day1 Practice/README.md

 Concepts Learned:

-- Setting up a server with Node.js and Express
+- Setting up Passport.js with Node.js and Express
-- Setting up Passport with Node.js and Express
+- Use of Passport Js and passport-local authentication in App
+- Creation of basic html page for signUp / signIn and serve it using express app
-- How to encrypt user passwords
+- How to encrypt user passwords using hash method
 - Restricting access to routes to only logged in users
 - Showing flash messages with Node.js and Express